microsoft/Azure-Dev-Experience-developer-environment-options/README.md

 Development environment options for developing Azure based solutions.

+> [!NOTE]
+> This is not an official Microsoft product documentation.
+It is maintained by community contributors.
+> Please get yourself familiar with Azure DevBox https://learn.microsoft.com/en-us/azure/dev-box/overview-what-is-microsoft-dev-box prior to reading this document.

 ## Problem Definition

 Business solution development team at an enterprise organization requiring strong security controls is facing number of challenges when developing Azure based solutions.